kubernetes-sigs/descheduler/README.md

 * Best efforts pods are evicted before Burstable and Guaranteed pods.

 ### Pod disruption Budget (PDB)
-Pods subject to Pod Disruption Budget (PDB) are not evicted if rescheduling violates its pod disruption budget (PDB).
+Pods subject to Pod Disruption Budget (PDB) are not evicted if descheduling violates its pod disruption budget (PDB).
 The pods are evicted by using eviction subresource to handle PDB.

 ## Roadmap